dvreeze/confused-scala/README.rst

       -M eu.cdevreeze.confusedscala.ConfusedToolTakingMavenTgfDependencyTrees \
       --java-opt -Dconfig.file=/path/to/app.conf -- <tgf dependencies input file path>

-Again, it is also possible to install the tool as described in `Coursier install`_, using the `TGF channel`_ of the tool.
+Again, it is also possible to install the tool as described in `Coursier install`_, using the `TGF application descriptor`_ of the tool.

 .. _`confused`: https://github.com/visma-prodsec/confused
 .. _`Coursier`: https://get-coursier.io/